The Oregon Trail &

 When I came on board, the engineer who designed the electronic components had already determined what the plastic casing would look like, and what buttons the toy hardware would have.
 My mission was to write a complete functional specification for the game programmers to follow.

-My process for Where in the World is Carmen Sandiego ended up looking a lot different from my process for The Oregon Trail, but I started both projects in the same place: playing through the games several times on The Internet Archive.
+My process for Where in the World is Carmen Sandiego ended up looking a lot different from my process for The Oregon Trail, but I started both projects in the same place: playing through the games several times on The Internet Archive, and taking detailed notes.

 The Oregon Trail